 Seems pretty self explanatory, I don’t know what my problem was. lol It definitely would have been much easier carrying that thing down a flight of steps folded!
 One of these days I will try it again.
 I don’t know where I will put the stuff I am storing inside… 😉

 You could get one of those new storage bin things!
-They’re all the rage these days LOL
+They’re all the rage these days LOLcrazy4catsParticipant

 Easy Peasy!
 Lol!